-What sciatica means in practice
+What sciatica usually means in practice

-Common causes and clinical context for sciatica
+Common causes and why nerve symptoms need context

 When medical review should come before chiropractic care